slackapi/deno-slack-sdk/docs/functions.md

 - `env`: represents environment variables available to your function's execution context.
-- `inputs`: an object containing the input parameters you defined as part of your Function Definition.
+- `inputs`: an object containing the input parameters you defined as part of your function definition.
 In the example above, the `name` input parameter is available on the `inputs` property of our function handler context.
 - `client`: An API client ready for use in your function.
 An instance of the `deno-slack-api` library.
 - `token`: your application's access token.